- Related Links

-You will learn to adjust your lessons based on a student’s musical experience, approach the assessment of musical ability, manage and discipline a classroom, and implement education methods.
+You will learn to adjust your lessons based on a student’s musical experience, approach the assessment of musical ability, manage a classroom, and implement education methods.

-Begin assisting in local music classrooms during your freshman year and gain more teaching responsibility over the next few years until your senior year.
-Every senior Music Education student spends a full semester teaching full-time.
+Begin assisting in local music classrooms during your freshman year, and gain more teaching responsibility over the next few years, culminating with student teaching full time during your senior year.
 The semester is split between two placements in different schools, teaching different grade levels.
 By the time you graduate from Taylor, you will be confident in the classroom and ready to conduct middle school or high school ensembles.

 Every Music Education major chooses either a choral or instrumental emphasis.
 Choral studies gives you the educational background in vocal diction, choral arranging, and vocal pedagogy so you are able to effectively lead elementary, junior high, and high school choirs.
 Instrumental studies prepares students to become school band directors.
 Their music curriculum focuses on instrumental arranging and instrumental methods for brass, woodwinds, percussion, and string instruments.

 Music students gain performance and conducting experience through required ensemble participation.
 Taylor offers a wide range of vocal and instrumental ensembles.

 Education majors spend a full semester of their senior year teaching real students locally or internationally.
 Each Education student teaches at two different schools, preparing you to manage your own classroom after graduation.